MuhammadSameedAbbasi/Network-Message-Broadcast-Simulation/README.md

 # Optimizing Distribution In Networks With Multiple Starting Nodes Combinations

-1. Introduction
+#Introduction

 In this project, we aim to optimize the data broadcasting protocol in networks, especially decentralized networks, within a specifically selective dead node environment scenario.
 The goal is to ensure that all active nodes in the network receive the data while maintaining the untraceability of the data origin.
 We will analyze the best starting nodes for achieving optimal efficiency.
 To simulate and analyze the system, we will implement a 2D Cellular Automata simulation using Python.
+This experiment encompasses and can be used for all environments that have a broadcast-to-immediate-neighbors nature of distribution, such as: spread of a viral disease like Covid-19, spreading any information or rumor in a human population density, spreading of a spray like a disinfectant or air freshener inside a building for fastest full coverage speed, etc.

-Problem Statement
+#Problem Statement

 In decentralized networks, it is crucial to efficiently broadcast data to all active nodes while considering challenges such as selective dead nodes and full mesh scenarios.
 Additionally, preserving the untraceability of the data origin is essential for maintaining privacy and security.
 The problem can be summarized as follows:
 Design an optimized data broadcasting protocol that ensures all active nodes receive the data.
 Address the challenges posed by selective dead node environments and full mesh scenarios.
 Develop a shortest path selection method for efficient data propagation.
 Maintain the untraceability of the data origin by limiting data transmission to adjacent nodes.

-System Design and Modeling
+#System Design and Modeling

 In our project, we aim to optimize the data broadcasting protocol in decentralized networks within selective dead node and full mesh scenarios.
 Our goal is to ensure that all active nodes in the blockchain network receive the data while maintaining the untraceability of the data origin.
 To achieve this, we have developed a detailed system design and modeling approach that incorporates stochastic processes and control strategies to optimize efficiency in the data broadcasting process.

 The system architecture consists of a 2-dimensional grid, where each block represents a node in the decentralized network.
 Nodes communicate with their adjacent nodes by transferring data, creating a peer-to-peer network structure.